 Makes approximately 10 frozen s’mores

-- ADD the chocolate chips and stir until they are evenly dispersed throughout your marshmallow/ice cream mixture.
+- ADD the chocolate chips, and stir until they are evenly dispersed throughout your ice cream/marshmallow mixture.

-Santa and the Scout Elves hope you enjoy!
 Want even more North Pole–approved treats?
-Browse through some of Mrs. Claus’ other favorite recipes here.
+Browse through some of Mrs. Claus’ favorite summer recipes.

 This recipe may contain ingredients that can cause allergic reactions in certain individuals.
 Before using our recipes, always check the ingredient list and food labels of all ingredients and be sure to seek advice from a qualified physician if needed.